Expanding library hours with open+ access

 Gwinnett County: committed to access and innovation

 “Our focus at Gwinnett has always been access,” says Charles Pace, Executive Director.
 “The taxpayers have paid for these buildings, they’ve paid for these collections and resources, and we feel they should be allowed to use them to the greatest extent they possibly can.
-We see open+ as a way to further that goal.”
+We see open+ access as a way to further that goal.”

 First steps: morning access

 Gwinnett County began by offering extended morning hours in its Lawrenceville branch.
 All branches in the system open at 10 a.m.
-Monday – Saturday and at noon on Sundays. open+ allowed Lawrenceville to be accessible to patrons at 8 a.m. seven days a week – a 27% increase in operating hours.
+Monday – Saturday and at noon on Sundays. open+ access allowed Lawrenceville to be accessible to patrons at 8 a.m. seven days a week – a 27% increase in operating hours.

 “We started with morning access because we already had staff in the building at that time.
 The staff was not out on the floor, but just having someone present relieved our concerns as we tested out the system,” says Pace.